massix/chaos-monkey/README.md

 ```

 ## Configuration
-There are two configurable parts of the ChaosMonkey (on top of what the [CRD](./crds/chaosmonkey-configuration.yaml)
+There are some configurable parts of the ChaosMonkey (on top of what the [CRD](./crds/chaosmonkey-configuration.yaml)
 already permits of course).

 **Minimum Log Level**: this is configurable using the environment variable `CHAOSMONKEY_LOGLEVEL`,